qorsmond/bottom_indicator_bar/README.md

 # bottom_indicator_bar

-A flutter bottom tab with indicator, similar to the bottom tab of facebook app
+A flutter bottom tab with indicator, similar to the bottom tab of facebook app (with small modification to allow svg icons)

 ![bottom_indicator_bar Gif](screenshot.gif "bottom_indicator_bar")